 (b) any failure to carry on those activities (or any part of them),

-pose, or would be likely to pose, a serious threat to the stability of the UK financial system.
+pose, or would be likely to pose, a serious threat to the stability of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.